Alma Coffee works to #breakthebias and close the coffee gender gap this International Women's Day.

 As a woman-owned and operated business, Alma Coffee sees this year’s International Women’s Day (#IWD) as an opportunity to not only celebrate the many accomplishments of women within their own supply chain, but also bring attention to issues of gender inequality where it still persists within the coffee industry.

-That’s why, In line with International Women Day’s 2022 theme of #breakthebias, We are launching the limited Mujeres Roast (“Women’s Roast”) to bring special attention to individual female leaders who have broken gender biases within our own coffee supply chain.
+That’s why, in line with International Women Day’s 2023 theme of #breakthebias, we are launching the limited Mujeres Roast (“Women’s Roast”) to bring special attention to individual female leaders who have broken gender biases within our own coffee supply chain.

 This limited roast also extends beyond #IWD, however: Your purchase helps improve the lives of all women in our supply chain by remedying what the International Coffee Organization describes as the “Coffee Gender Gap.”